Medically reviewed by Kristin Hall, FNP

 Telogen effluvium can potentially be caused by physiological and psychological stress.
 Some of the common causes of telogen effluvium include:

-Severe psychological stress, such as stress caused by an overly demanding job, family difficulties, the loss of a loved one of other stressful, traumatic events.
+Severe psychological stress, such as stress caused by an overly demanding job, family difficulties, the loss of a loved one or other stressful, traumatic events.

 Physical trauma, such as injuries from an accident, sports injuries, concussions, deep cuts or broken bones.
 Telogen effluvium can also occur after surgery.